Have you ever noticed that it is when you are in the midst of your next IBS flare-up, that you take the LEAST care of yourself?

 Not always an easy one, but you will support your body by resting.

-As you know, a flare-up takes a great deal out of the body.
-If you can rest and allow yourself to rebalance, your body will thank you for it.
+As you know, a flare-up takes a great deal out of your body.

 8) Focus on and prioritize making progress with your IBS